 - Use a daily activity, one that you do every day without fail (like waking up in the morning, walking your dog, brushing your teeth, or going to bed at night), to remind you to take your pills.
 When it is time to do that activity, you will know that it is also time to take your pills.
 If you have children who take medicines or vitamins, you may consider taking your HIV drugs when they take their medicine so the whole family stays healthy together.

-- Take advantage of tools available from your clinic or pharmacy, such as pillboxes, calendars, diaries, and beepers, to help you remember to take your medications on time
+- Take advantage of tools available from your clinic or pharmacy, such as pillboxes, calendars, diaries, and beepers, to help you remember to take your pills on time

 - Try one of the many different smart phone apps that send medication reminders.
-There are several free apps (e.g., Dosecast, Medisafe Meds & Pill Reminder, MyTherapy).
+There are several free apps (e.g., Dosecast, Medisafe Pill Reminder & Medication Tracker, MyTherapy).

-- Plan ahead for refills or trips so you do not run out of any medications
+- Plan ahead for refills or trips so you do not run out of any drugs

 Adherence is hard work and takes a lot of commitment.
 It helps to have other people on your side.
 One way to do this is to join or put together a support network.
 Your health care provider is one of the most important people in your network.
 Talk openly with him or her about how to fit HIV treatment into your lifestyle.